CELEBRATING OVER THIRTY YEARS WITH

 Norma and George celebrated their Forty Year Wedding Anniversary, December 4, 2011

-2017 marks the 35th Annual George Strait Team Roping Classic,
+2017 was the 35th annual, and the Final George Strait Team Roping Classic.

 George has enjoyed years of successful partnership with Stuart Cavender of Cavender Chevrolet, Boerne Texas.